Tamaulipas: Economy

 Northern Tamaulipas shares its economic culture with that of Texas, and is primarily characterized by agriculture and strong growth in all industrial sectors.
 This region is home to many of the maquiladoras, factories owned by foreign companies but worked by Mexicans, primarily by women.
 In the state there are important industrial parks such as the Oradel Industrial Center, located in the border city of Nuevo Laredo.

-Southern Tamaulipas' economy is primarily based on the petrochemical industries.
+Southern Tamaulipas's economy is primarily based on the petrochemical industries.
 There are petrochemical production plants around Altamira as well as a principal Gulf coast container port, refinery facilities in Ciudad Madero and many oil-industry support service companies in Tampico, as well as a major general and bulk cargo port.
 Also of importance are the tourism and fishing industries, as well as much commercial shipping, based in Tampico and Altamira.
 The little village of La Pesca, in the municipality of Soto La Marina, about midway between Brownsville, Texas and Tampico, is a rapidly growing tourist area with lovely beaches and excellent fishing both in the Gulf of Mexico and the Rio Soto La Marina.
 The central zone contains the capital, Ciudad Victoria, and is home to much forestry and farming, as well as some industrial development.
 About 30% of the population lives here, both in the capital and in Ciudad Mante.
 Ciudad Victoria is a significant educational center, home to the Autonomous University of Tamaulipas (which also has campuses in other cities in the state), the Regional Technical Institute of Ciudad Victoria, the University of Valle de Bravo, and other institutions of learning.

-As of the 1990 Mexican census, 13 percent of the homes had only dirt floors, nearly 19 percent had no running water, and over 15 percent of the homes had no electricity.
+As of the 1990 Mexican census, 13% of the homes had only dirt floors, nearly 19% had no running water, and over 15% of the homes had no electricity.
 This was better than the national average but was skewed because of the high rate of development in the urban centers.
-In rural communities in Tamaulipas, access to running water was available in less than 40 percent of homes.
+In rural communities in Tamaulipas, access to running water was available in less than 40% of homes.

 As of 2005, Tamaulipas's economy represents 3.3% of Mexico's total gross domestic product or 21,664 million USD.
 Tamaulipas's economy has a strong focus on export oriented manufacturing (i.e. maquiladora / IMMEX).
 As of 2005, 258,762 people are employed in the manufacturing sector.
 Foreign direct investment in Tamaulipas was 386.2 million USD for 2005.
 The average wage for an employee in Tamaulipas is approximately 240 pesos per day, $2.00 to $3.00 an hour.

 Demographics

-There is a large number of people (around 200 000 only in the city of Reynosa) born in the southern neighboring state of Veracruz who are economic immigrants that end up working in the maquila industry.
+More than 200,000 people born in the southern neighboring state of Veracruz are economic immigrants that travel to work in the maquila industry.

 Education

-Tamaulipas enjoys standards slightly higher than the national averages, since illiteracy has been reduced to 5% for those over 15 years of age, average schooling reaches 7.8 years, and as many as 11% have earned a professional degree.
+Tamaulipas enjoys standards slightly higher than the national averages, with illiteracy reduced to 5% for those over 15 years of age, average schooling reaches 7.8 years, and as many as 11% have earned a professional degree.